Skip to main content

 Extension Types

 Only USER-type extensions sync to Cloudonix as SIP subscribers.
-Other extension types (conference, IVR, ring groups) are handled internally by OPBX.
+Other extension types (conference, IVR, ring groups, AI assistants) are handled internally by OPBX.

 Verification